 - - Look at Italian antipasto ideas for your preferred starter, especially at my assorted antipasto platter I often serve in my fall menus.

 - - I remember you a full Italian menu is composed by a starter, a first dish (in this case tagliatelle), a second course (meat or fish dishes) and a dessert.

 - - This mushroom-and-chestnut tagliatelle dish is a vegetarian recipe.
 Complete your menu with a seasonal salad and fresh fruit if you plan it for your family.

 - - Fiber per serving: 10.8 grams for the presence of fungi and especially of chestnuts but attention to the choice of pasta.
 The amount of fiber is so high for the whole emmer pasta.

 We should always prefer the wholemeal pasta for its medium glycemic index.

-What's the right wine for " Spelt tagliatelle with chantarelle mushrooms and chestnuts " ?
+What's the right wine for " Emmer tagliatelle with chantarelle mushrooms and chestnuts " ?